sortagreg/GraphView/README.md

 * labelStyle : Standard, Unfolded, Custom
 * title : String

-Note: attribute `android:background:` must be set, otherwise the background of the GraphView will be transparent.
+Note: attribute `android:background` must be set, otherwise the background of the GraphView will be transparent.

 ## License
 ```